KomodoHQ/Siesta/README.md

 $user->save(["endpoint" => "administrators"]);
 ```

-Performs a PUT request to `/{{endpoint}}/{{this->id}}` with the current resource and returns the updated
+Performs a PUT request to `/{{endpoint}}/{{this->id}}` with the current resource and returns the
-resource.
-It will also update the local resource with any fields that have been updated on the server.
+updated resource.
+It will also update the local resource with any fields that have been updated on
+the server.

+If the resource has not already been saved to the server (doesn't have an id set) this method will
+perform a POST request instead.
+The local object will then be updated with the newly created id.

 NB.
 This method is also used by the update method so be aware if you override this method it will
 also affect that method.